First National Bank (South Africa): Overview

 FNB is one of the three major divisions of the FirstRand Group, and the others being Rand Merchant Bank and Wesbank.
 First National Bank maintains banking subsidiaries which it owns wholly or in part, in Botswana, Mozambique, Namibia, South Africa, Eswatini, Tanzania, Zambia, Ghana, India, Lesotho and Guernsey.
-FNB is also actively pursuing expansion plans in Angola and Nigeria Media reports in May 2012, indicated that the bank is also making plans to expand into Kenya, Rwanda and Uganda.
+FNB is also actively pursuing expansion plans in Angola and Nigeria.
+Media reports in May 2012 indicated that the bank is also making plans to expand into Kenya, Rwanda and Uganda.

 History

 FNB is the oldest bank in South Africa.
-It traces its origins back to the Eastern triocrees Province Bank, which was formed in Grahamstown in 1838.
+It traces its origins back to the Eastern Province Bank, which was formed in Grahamstown in 1838.
 At that time the bank financed the wool export boom in the district.
 By 1874, the bank had four branches – at Grahamstown, Middelburg, Cradock and Queenstown.
 Due to a recession the bank was bought out in 1874 by the Oriental Bank Corporation (OBC).
 However, as a result of financial difficulties that the Oriental Bank Corporation was experiencing in India, it decided to withdraw from South Africa and thus the Bank of Africa was formed in 1879 to take over the OBC's business in South Africa.

 At about the same time, the government of the South African Republic desired to create a local commercial bank, due to the discovery of gold in Barberton and the Witwatersrand.
 The government thus created a bank through a concession agreement.
 The task of the bank was to focus primarily on financing agricultural development.
 A state mint was also established as part of the concession.
 The Nationale Bank der Zuid-Afrikaansche Republiek Beperk (National Bank of the South African Republic Limited) was registered in Pretoria in 1891 and opened for business on 5 April of the same year.
 After the conclusion of the Second Anglo-Boer War in 1902, the name of this bank was changed to the National Bank of South Africa Limited.